Farbfetzen/fractalplotr/README.md

 ## Examples

 TODO: better image resolution, maybe a little smaller images?
-See how it looks on the phone and the laptop.
+See how it looks on the phone and the laptop. \# FIXME: If I can’t set the size via the chunk then I could just programmatically generate and save the pictures and include them like any other picture.

 **Dragon curves** (TODO: link to wikipedia)